LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 In some circumstances actors are immune to the displacing, e.g., when both parties form a continuous front-line.

-In melee combat, the best recharged equipped weapon (or the best fighting organ that is not on cooldown) of each opponent is taken into account for determining the damage and any extra effects of the blow.
-To determine the damage dealt, the outcome of the weapon's damage dice roll is multiplied by a percentage bonus.
+In melee combat, the best, in general, recharged equipped weapon (or the best fighting organ that is not on cooldown) of each opponent is taken into account for determining the damage and any extra effects of the blow.
+To determine the damage dealt, the outcome of the weapon's damage dice roll (but not rolls for any additional direct damage effect, such as wounding or burning) is multiplied by a percentage bonus.
 The bonus is calculated by taking the damage bonus (summed from the equipped items of the attacker, capped at 200%) minus the melee armor modifier of the defender (capped at 200%, as well), with the outcome bounded between -99% and 99%, which means that at least 1% of damage always gets through and the damage is always lower than twice the dice roll.

 The current pointman's melee bonus, armor modifier and other detailed stats can be viewed in the skills menu, accessible via the `#` command,